Working Committees Based on Strategic Plan 2020-2024

 International Board – See Statutes and Guiding Documents for Roles and Responsibilities

 Secretariat: IAWRT will within the present strategic plan strive to mobilise sufficient resources to recruit a Director and Finance Officer.
-At the time of formulating this plan, IAWRT employed a fulltime Communication Officer, Membership Officer, a part-time Web-Master, Web Journalist and a professional Accountant.
-The IAWRT secretariat is located in the Philippines
+At the time of formulating the 2020-2024 Strategic plan, IAWRT employed a fulltime Communication Officer, Membership Officer, a part-time Web-Master, Web Journalist, and a professional Accountant.
+The IAWRT secretariat is located in the Philippines.

 The Communications Committee ensures that all IAWRT’s diverse stakeholders are informed about the organisation’s priorities and activities.
 Stakeholders include Chapters, Members, Affiliated Women & Media organizations, Partners including funding partners, Women’s organizations, international organizations and the general public.
-It will encourage and facilitate the active participation of IAWRT members and use interactive platforms and social media for dialogue, debate and feed-back.
-In close coordination with the international committee, the Communication Committee ensures to disseminate safety alerts from women in and around the media widely.
-The committee will work to ensure active engagement of members and launch active membership drives in coordination with existing chapters and affiliated women & media organisations.
-The committee will publish regular (monthly) e-newsletters, maintain the website and social media handles/pages and update database and mailing list.
+It will encourage and facilitate the active participation of IAWRT members and use interactive platforms and social media for dialogue, debate and feedback.
+The committee will work to ensure the active engagement of members and launch active membership drives in coordination with existing chapters and affiliated women & media organisations.
+The committee will publish regular e-newsletters, maintain the website and social media handles/pages and update the database and mailing list.
 This committee will serve as a collector and aggregator of all information from IAWRT members and chapters

 Organizational and Development Committee: